KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-09-18-AWS-DevOps-Pipeline-with-SonarQube-Docker-and-GitHub-Integration.md

 ![Jenkins-Instance](/assets/images/favicon/PullRequestsandPushes2.PNG)

-==WE HAVE AUTOMATED THE PROCESS WHEREBY WHEN A DEVELOPER CHANGES A CODE, JENKINS IS AUTOMATICALLY TRIGERED AND PULLS THE CODE FROM GITHUB==
+***WE HAVE AUTOMATED THE PROCESS WHEREBY WHEN A DEVELOPER CHANGES A CODE, JENKINS IS AUTOMATICALLY TRIGERED AND PULLS THE CODE FROM GITHUB***